tonyblatt/git-guru/README.md

 1. Checkout Git-guru to ~/bin/
 2. Add ~/bin/git-guru/scripts to your path
-3. install wget on your cygwin
+3. install wget, git and git-gui on your cygwin
 3.1 from the windows command pompt, execute: \path\to\cygwin\installer -q -P wget,git,git-gui
+4. Install whatever git mergetool you would like to use
+5. Edit ~/bin/store/settings.txt merge-tool to be your preferred merge tool (meld is the default)
-4. execute install-git-guru in git-guru/scripts
+6. execute install-git-guru in git-guru/scripts
-5. add git-guru/scripts to your system path
+7. add git-guru/scripts to your system path

 ## Usage